 “It can be challenging to get a job because many employers want already trained coders and billers.
 That can make it hard to get that first position to gain experience,” Garcia says.

 Medical billing requires fewer specialized skills and can have fewer barriers to begin a career, she adds.
 You can leverage experience working in an entry-level billing position to show other employers you are familiar with the billing and coding process.
-You can also begin in medical records or prior authorizations to get your foot in the door, then transition to another position.
+You can also begin in medical records, transcriptions, or prior authorizations to get your foot in the door, then transition to another position.